joasev/ec2-jobs/Readme.md

 # Tsunami with AWS SDK

-Tsuname AWS SDK is a adapted version of [Tsunami](https://github.com/jonhoo/tsunami), modified to utilize the official AWS SDK instead of the Rusoto library.
+An adapted version of [Tsunami](https://github.com/jonhoo/tsunami), modified to utilize the official AWS SDK instead of the Rusoto library.
 The original Tsunami's utilizes an outdated version of Rusoto that relied on a yanked library.
 Given the substantial API breaking changes in newer versions of Rusoto, transitioning to the official AWS SDK for EC2 presented a more reasonable solution.

 ## Overview